codyaverett/react-xtruct/readme.md

 + `rts new project NAME`

 # Generate Component
-To generate a new component in your project:
+To generate a new component in your project (this will create a component, spec and styles):
 + `rts generate component NAME` or `rts g component NAME`

 # Build Project